ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the&#x27; world amounts to 3,074.
+The
+inhabitants of the globe profess&#x27; more
 thani 1,000 different religions. &#x27;&#x27;The
 average of human life is aboit 33 years.
 Onie&#x27; quarter die previous to the age of